-Realities on the ground should be better known
+Multilaterals know realities on the ground better

 Because multilateral funds operate at multiple levels of governance, they have a key role to play in ensuring effective multilevel governance of CCA.
-The evaluation highlighted that some multilateral funds - especially the AF and GCF - have made significant progress in strengthening multilevel governance arrangements, with both funds championing the role of National Implementing Entities (NIEs) as a more equitable and contextsensitive governance mechanism, in part as the result of Sweden's influence.
-In recent years the AF has also experimented with 'enhanced direct access' in South Africa.
+The evaluation highlighted that some multilateral funds - especially the AF and GCF - have made significant progress in strengthening multilevel governance arrangements, with both funds championing the role of National Implementing Entities (NIEs) as a more equitable and context-sensitive governance mechanism, in part as the result of Sweden's influence.
+In recent years the AF has also experimented with 'enhanced direct access' in South Africa.72